Find out all about the conditions and formalities of the thesis defence depending on the research team or laboratory you have joined.

-- Rapporteurs must come from outside the doctoral school and the doctoral student's institution of enrolment.
+- Rapporteurs must come from outside the doctoral school and the doctoral candidate's institution of enrolment.

-- They have no involvement in the work of the doctoral student.
+- They have no involvement in the work of the doctoral candidate.

 - They may come from foreign higher education or research institutions or other foreign bodies.

 - The rapporteurs shall make their opinion known by means of written reports on the basis of which the President shall authorise the defence.
 These reports shall be made known to the jury and the candidate before the defence.

 - In the event of disagreement between the two rapporteurs, the President shall appoint a third rapporteur.

 The thesis jury is appointed by the president after consulting the director of the doctoral school and the thesis director.